-Andrew C. Noll is a member of the Appellate and Supreme Court Practice Group and an associate in the firm’s Litigation Department.
+Andrew C. Noll is an associate in the firm’s Appellate and Supreme Court and Government Controversies and Public Policy Litigation Practices.
 His practice focuses on appellate and trial litigation and advising clients in complex constitutional, statutory, and regulatory matters.

-Mr. Noll has significant experience drafting briefs and advising clients in complex constitutional, statutory, and regulatory matters.
-Mr. Noll has been the primary author of briefs at both the certiorari and merits stages before the United States Supreme Court, and has also drafted numerous briefs and substantive motions in matters pending before federal and state trial and appellate courts.
-Mr. Noll’s experience spans a number of substantive areas and industries, including First Amendment, copyright, entertainment, energy, telecommunications, insurance, and complex commercial litigation.
+Mr. Noll has significant experience drafting briefs and presenting oral argument in complex constitutional, statutory, and regulatory matters.
+Mr. Noll has successfully presented oral argument before federal circuit and district courts, and has been the primary author of briefs at both the certiorari and merits stages before the United States Supreme Court.
+Mr. Noll has also drafted numerous briefs and substantive motions in matters pending before federal and state trial and appellate courts.
+Mr. Noll’s experience spans a number of substantive areas and industries, including First Amendment, copyright, entertainment, energy, telecommunications, and complex commercial litigation.

-Mr. Noll received his J.D. from Stanford Law School in 2014, where he served as a development editor on the Stanford Law Review and was a semifinalist in the Kirkwood Moot Court Competition.
+Mr. Noll received his JD from Stanford Law School in 2014, where he served as a development editor on the Stanford Law Review and was a semifinalist in the Kirkwood Moot Court Competition.
 He was also a member of the Stanford Supreme Court Litigation Clinic and the Stanford Youth and Education Law Project Clinic.
-Mr. Noll received his B.A. in government from the College of William & Mary in 2010.
+Mr. Noll received his BA in government from the College of William & Mary in 2010.